Lifelong SEND Support.

 This person connection that Sharron and Nuala have, further enriches their understanding and empathy, allowing them to offer compassionate and logistic support to those navigating difficult life situations.

-Together, we created SEND and Beyond to be more than just a consultancy.
+Together, SEND and Beyond was created to be more than just a consultancy.

-We are a source of strength, clarity, and advocacy for families facing some of the most challenging moments of their lives.
+Our team of professional associates are a source of strength, clarity, and advocacy for families and individuals facing some of the most challenging moments of their lives.

 We understand trauma.